-No additional matters have been identified to be disclosed.
+No additional matters have been identified that warrant disclosure.

 F.7 External auditor's report

 Report:

 F.7.1 Whether the ICFR information submitted to the markets has been subject to review by the external auditor, in which case the entity shall include its report as an attachment.
 If not, reasons why should be given.